Doctor of Philosophy program

 - advance health from multiple settings

 A mandatory Leadership Immersion Week serves as an orientation for students.
-This full-time, four-day experience runs Monday through Thursday the week before fall quarter begins.
+This full-time, three-day experience runs Wednesday through Friday the week before fall quarter begins.
 Throughout the week, students experience nursing leadership, team building and develop faculty relationships.
 The coursework provided that week serves as the foundation for the Nursing Science and Health-Care Leadership Graduate program curriculum.

 - Three letters of recommendation